Vito Arujau

-Vitali Arujau (Віталій Аруджаў; Vitali Orucov; born June 1, 1999) is an American freestyle and former folkstyle wrestler who competes at 61 kilograms.
+Vitali Arujau (Віталій Аруджаў; Vitali Orucov; born June 1, 1999) is an American freestyle and former folkstyle wrestler who competes at 65 kilograms and formerly at 61 kilograms.
 In freestyle, he became the World Champion in 2023 and a two-time World medalist in 2024, among other feats.

 In folkstyle, Arujau was a two-time NCAA Division I national champion, a four-time All American and a two-time EIWA Conference champion out of Cornell University.

 Background

 Arujau was born Azerbaijani descent family in Gomel, Belarus, and moved to the United States at the age of two, after his mother won the green card lottery.
 His father, Vugar Orujov, was a two-time World champion in freestyle wrestling.
 His mother, Zhanna Sarnauskaya, was a USSR National champion in solo kayaking.

 After a short stay in California, the Arujau family moved to Long Island, New York, where he would start wrestling at the age of ten, under his father's guidance.